gregfoletta/articles.foletta.org/content/post/2024-08-15-bom/index.markdown

 ---
-title: "They're the BOM: Assessing the Bureau's Forecast Accuracy"
+title: “They’re the BOM: Assessing the Bureau’s Forecast Accuracy”
-author: 'Greg Foletta'
+author: ‘Greg Foletta’
-date: '2025-05-04'
+date: ‘2025-05-04’
-categories: [R Forecasting]
+categories: \[R Forecasting\]
 ---

 In this article I’m going to take a look at how accurate Australia’s Bureau of Metorology (BOM) is at forcasting temperature.
 But before I start a quick note.